semanticpy/owlreadyL/doc/sparql.rst

  * .nb_parameter: the number of parameters
  * .column_names: a list with the names of the columns in the query results, e.g. ["?nb"] in the example above.
- * .world: the world object fo which the query has been prepared
+ * .world: the world object for which the query has been prepared
  * .sql: the SQL translation of the SPARQL query

 ::